Halloween II (2009 film): Music

 For the sequel, Zombie only used Carpenter's original theme music in the final scene of the film, though the director admits that he and music composer Tyler Bates tried to find other places to include it.
 According to Zombie, Carpenter's music did not fit with what was happening in the film; whenever he or Bates would insert it into a scene it "just wouldn't feel right" to the director.
 Zombie also used popular culture songs throughout the film, with "Nights in White Satin" appearing the most prominently.
 Zombie chose songs that he liked, and that would enhance a given scene within the film.
 An official soundtrack for the film was released on August 25, 2009.
 In addition, an album featuring the music of psychobilly band Captain Clegg and the Night Creatures was released in conjunction with Halloween II on August 28, 2009.
 Captain Clegg and the Night Creatures is a fictional band that appears in Halloween II.
 Nan Vernon, who recorded a new version of the song "Mr. Sandman" for the end credits of the 2007 remake, recorded a cover of "Love Hurts" for Halloween II.

 Release

-Dimension Films released Halloween II in North America on August 28, 2009, to 3,025 theaters.
+The Weinstein Company, under their Dimension Films banner, released Halloween II in North America on August 28, 2009, to 3,025 theaters.
 Following that, the film was released in the United Kingdom on October 9, 2009.
 Dimension re-released Halloween II in North America on October 30, 2009, to coincide with the Halloween holiday, across 1,083 theaters.
 The film was released on DVD and Blu-ray on January 12, 2010; the theatrical cut and an unrated director's cut, which Zombie says is "very different from the theatrical version," are available.
 The Theatrical cut can only be purchased on Blu-ray in a Canadian double feature disc along with the theatrical cut of Halloween (2007).